alangrainger/obsidian-google-photos/README.md

 Points of note:

 - It shows only your most recently used albums.
 This should be enough to get started, and I hope to update it in the future so it can fetch more of that list.
-- Clicking on the photos doesn’t do anything.
-I’d be interested to hear feedback on what it _should_ do, in an ideal world.
+- Clicking on the photos doesn't do anything.
+I'd be interested to hear feedback on what it _should_ do, in an ideal world.
 Please [join the conversation here](https://github.com/alangrainger/obsidian-google-photos/issues/5).

 ## Codeblocks